-Kozaki Kan was born in 1942 in Kumamoto prefecture and graduated from the Pacific School of Art in 1966.
-Kan received the grand prize at the Nichido Exhibition in both 1978 and 1979 and opened Kan Art Gallery, a museum devoted to his work, in 1993.
+Kan Kozaki was born in 1942 in Kumamoto prefecture and graduated from the Pacific School of Art in 1966.
+Kozaki received the grand prize at the Nichido Exhibition in both 1978 and 1979 and opened Kan Art Gallery, a museum devoted to his work, in 1993.
 He is well known throughout Japan for his series Gassho, commissioned in commemoration of the atomic bombs over Hiroshima and Nagasaki.
-In 1988 Kan started his "Santôka" series, which illustrates the poems (mainly haiku) of the Buddhist monk Santôka Taneka (1882-1940).
-In 2001 he had an international solo exhibition showing his works in six cities in Germany and Switzerland.
+In 1988, Kozaki started his Santoka series, which illustrates the poems (mainly haiku) of the Buddhist monk Santoka Taneka (1882-1940).
+In 2001, he had an international solo exhibition that traveled to six cities in Germany and Switzerland.